UofT-EcoSystem/hfta/README.md

 _**H**orizontally **F**used **T**raining **A**rray_ (HFTA) is a
-[PyTorch](https://pytorch.org/) extension library that helps machine learning and deep learning researchers and practitioners to develop horizontally fused models.
-Each fused model is functionally/mathematically equivalent to an array of models with similar/same operators.
+[PyTorch](https://pytorch.org/) extension library that helps machine learning and deep learning researchers and practitioners to develop **horizontally fused** models.
+Each fused model is functionally/mathematically equivalent to **an array of models** with **similar/same operators**.

 Why developing horizontally fused models at all, you ask?
-This is because sometimes training a certain class of models can _under-utilize_ the underlying accelerators.
-Such hardware under-utilization could then be _greatly amplified_ if you train this class of models _repetitively_ (e.g., when you tune its hyper-parameters).
-Fortunately, in such use cases, the models under repetitive training often have the _same types_ of operators with the _same shapes_ (e.g., think about what happens to the operators when you adjust the learning rate).
+This is because sometimes training a certain class of models can **under-utilize** the underlying accelerators.
+Such hardware under-utilization could then be **greatly amplified** if you train this class of models **repetitively** (e.g., when you tune its hyper-parameters).
+Fortunately, in such use cases, the models under repetitive training often have the **same types** of operators with the **same shapes** (e.g., think about what happens to the operators when you adjust the learning rate).
 Therefore, with HFTA, you can improve the hardware utilization by training an array of models (as a single fused model) on the same accelerator at the same time.

-HFTA is device-agnostic.
+HFTA is **device-agnostic**.
 So far, we tested HFTA and observed significant training performance and hardware utilization improvements on NVIDIA [V100](https://www.nvidia.com/en-us/data-center/v100/), [RTX6000](https://www.nvidia.com/en-us/design-visualization/quadro/rtx-6000/)